ibexa/documentation-developer/docs/getting_started/getting_started.md

+---
+description: Get started working with Ibexa DXP by learning about the requirements and installing the platform.
+---

 # Getting started

 To get started working with [[= product_name =]], see how you can get an installation and what first steps to take to familiarize yourself with the platform.